rehierl/abstract-properties/02-x-mathematics/05-2-document-trees/1-1-document-trees.md

-Furthermore, the document order of a document tree can be understood as a **processing order** that defines the order in which the nodes of a document tree must be visited.
-This in order to ensure that different implementations will produce the same results.
+Furthermore, the document order of a document tree can be understood as a **processing order** that defines the order in which the nodes of a document tree must be visited/processed.
+This in order to ensure that different implementations will produce identical results.

 Note that, in regards to providing a complete consistent "picture", there is **an explanatory gap** between "ordered doctree" and "document order".
+That is because the former is in general a tree order, whereas the latter always is a total order.
 Subsequent chapters on the pre-order tree traversal will close this gap.

 <!-- ======================================================================= -->
 ## "ordered tree" vs. "unordered" tree - meh (!)

-A tree that is associated with an external child order is in general referred to as an ordered tree In contrary to that, a tree that has no such child order associated with it, is commonly described as an unordered tree.
+A tree that is associated with an external child order is in general referred to as an ordered tree.
+In contrary to that, a tree that has no such child order associated with it, is commonly described as an unordered tree.

 * "ordered tree" => "unordered document tree"